 Multibranch split at node 30 where each tensor must be identified among the intermediate data tensors (Relu_output_0, Conv_output_0),

-Tensor shape changing at runtime, with a variable image dimension feeding the second part of the dplit inference (e.g. [1,256,75,75])
+Tensor shape changing at runtime, with a variable image dimension feeding the second part of the split inference (e.g. [1,256,75,75])

 Reselection of a compression profile settings applied for the same or different split point (e.g. Conv_output_0 with a new quantized parameter qp=-14).